fishjam-dev/react-native-client-sdk/README.md

 Run `./scripts/init.sh` in the main directory to install swift-format and set up git hooks.

-To release a new version of the lib just run `yarn release`, follow the prompts to bump version, make tags, commits and upload to npm
+To release a new version of the lib just run `yarn release`, follow the prompts to bump version, make tags, commits and upload to npm.
 To release a new version of the example app on Android install fastlane, get upload key password and firebase auth json from the devs, update `~/.gradle/gradle.properties` like this:

 ```